FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: FaIRGP

 We will now show that by combining the GP prior over the radiative forcing and the FaIR thermal response model, we obtain a GP prior over temperatures, which we name FaIRGP.
 Recall the thermal impulse response model presented in Section~\ref{subsection:impulse-response-formulation}, described by a system of $k$ independent linear first order ODEs

 where the thermal responses $S_i(t)$ are such that $T(t) = \sum_{i=1}^k S_i(t)$ is the global mean surface temperature.

 We propose to substitute the deterministic forcing function $F(t)$ in (\ref{eq:jth-thermal-ode}) by its Bayesian counterpart $\sfF(t)$.
 In doing so, we naturally induce a stochastic version of the thermal impulse response model.
-Namely, the resulting $i$\textsuperscript{th} stochastic thermal response, which we denote $\sfS_i(t)$, will satisfy the linear stochastic differential equation (SDE) given by
+Namely, the resulting $i$\textsuperscript{th} stochastic thermal response, which we denote $\sfS_i(t)$, will satisfy a differential equation forced by $\sfF(t)\sim\GP(m, K)$, and given by

-The resolution of this thermal response SDE is similar to the resolution of the thermal response ODE.
+The resolution of this stochastic thermal response differential equation is similar to the resolution of the thermal response ODE.
 Namely, assuming $\sfS_i(0) = 0$ at pre-industrial time, the solution to (\ref{eq:jth-thermal-sdee}) takes the canonical form

-However, the solution is now a stochastic process.
-Specifically, because GPs are stable under linear transformations, $\sfS_i(t)$ must also be a GP, with a mean and covariance function shaped by the form of this linear transformation.
-In our case, the linear transformation is given by the convolution operator with the exponential function in (\ref{eq:solution-to-sde}).
+However, because $\sfF(t)$ is random, the solution is now a stochastic process.
+In particular, because $\sfF(t)$ is a GP to which we apply a linear convolution with an exponential function $e^{-(t-s)/d_i}$, we can show that $\sfS_i(t)$ must also be a GP, with its mean and covariance functions shaped by the form of this linear convolution.